-Let me introduce you to my new favorite party dip for the Summer!
-I am obsessed with this fresh, fun take on classic Shrimp Cocktail.
+Let me introduce you to my new favorite party dip for the summer — Mexican Shrimp Cocktail!
+I am obsessed with this fresh, fun take on classic shrimp cocktail.
 As most of you know, I am pregnant.
-One thing I miss most during this pregnancy is raw fish…I dream about it (literally!) and it’s debatable weather or not I would choose a bottle of wine or sushi if I were able to break the rules for a day.
-Anyway, it is my pregnancy craving of Ceviche that brought me to making this dish.
+One thing I miss most during this pregnancy is raw fish…I dream about it — literally — and it’s debatable whether or not I would choose a bottle of wine or sushi if I were able to break the rules for a day.
+Anyway, it is my pregnancy craving of ceviche that brought me to making this dish.
 It is a great clash between raw ceviche and shrimp cocktail.

-Bring this with a bag of chips to your next backyard get together and people will ooh and ahh over how delicious this is!
+Bring this Mexican Shrimp Cocktail with a bag of chips to your next backyard get together and people will ooh and ahh over how delicious this is!

 Ingredients (Serves 4-6):